dreamcatcher-tech/network/Inbox/2024-12-28 1342 making CRM as simply as possible.md

 or make an index on artifact, download the index, pull each record as required.

 could use llms to generate the view of the customer form the xml record ?

+Use a UI that is no chat whatsoever ?
+Just purely widgets ?

+The customer editing widget would require an api backend to make calls into, to do edits, and the do reads from.

+The vercel front end would be making calls out to the deno db service.
+This could be in the cloud, to make it easy to maintain, and it just has very strict api key access ?